 The mud-and-blood towns of the Basilisk Isles teem with escaped slaves, slavers, skinners, whores, hunters, brindled men, and worse.
+Corsair towns and pirate lairs—which reuse names like Black Pudding, Port Plunder, Sty, and Whore's Gash—spring up and are quickly abandoned.

 Life on the islands is described as nasty, brutal, and often short.
-The isles are hod, humid, and swarming with stinging flies, sand fleas, and bloodworms, making them unhealthy for both man and beast.
+The isles are hot, humid, and swarming with stinging flies, sand fleas, and bloodworms, making them unhealthy for both man and beast.

-- The Isle of Flies, located on the western end of the isles
+- The Isle of Flies, located on the western end of the isles.

 - Howling Mountain